 An easy way to see if a therapist’s website is indexed is to simply enter the website’s URL in Google.

-If the site doesn’t show up, then there’s an issue, clearly.
+If the URL doesn’t show up, then there’s an issue, clearly.
 (Keep in mind that newly created websites take some time to be indexed on Google, typically no more than a few days.)

 There are a few reasons a site may not be indexed: